Bloons TD 6: History

 Bloons TD 6 was first announced on PRLog on March 28, 2017, and it was initially aimed to be released in 2017.
 According to the same article posted on PRLog, an "extensive balance and test period" was required due to the "immense scale and strategic depth of the game".

 The game was released on the iOS App Store and the Google Play Store on June 14, 2018.
 A Microsoft Windows version was released through Steam on December 17, 2018.
 Unlike earlier games of the series, Bloons TD 6 is the first game in the Bloons TD series that does not have a Flash counterpart.

 On February 11, 2022, Bloons TD 6 was released on Apple Arcade as Bloons TD 6+.
 Bloons TD 6 was released on the Epic Store in December 2022.
 Netflix has announced a third-party version of Bloons TD 6, releasing for June 21, 2023 for iOS and Android.
-An Xbox One port released on September 5, 2023, followed by a PlayStation 4 port on July 31, 2024.
+An Xbox One port released on September 5, 2023, followed by a PlayStation 4 port on July 31, 2024, and a Nintendo Switch port on June 18, 2026.

 Mixed reality features for visionOS became available through Apple Arcade with the release of the Apple Vision Pro headset on February 2, 2024.

 On February 4, 2025, Rogue Legends became available, a paid expansion accessible via in-app-purchase that incorporates roguelike mechanics into gameplay.

+On December 3, 2025, a story-driven paid expansion, Frontier Legends, was released as an in-app-purchase.